 We are an association of National Trust members and volunteers founded in 1984, and have members in Marlow, Henley, Bourne End and the surrounding countryside.
 We hold a monthly meetings with a guest speaker at Liston Hall on the 3rd Wednesday in every month, except August, and also arrange group trips and holidays to place of interest in the UK and abroad. http://www.marlownta.btck.co.uk/

-The society meets on the 4th Wednesday of each month – at the Pugin Rooms, St Peter Street Marlow at 8pm.
+The society normally meets on the last Tuesday of each month – at 8.00pm at the Pugin Rooms, St Peter Street, Marlow.